kennylomax/TutorialsAsCode/journeys/TutorialAsCode1LocalCCV2AndSpartacus/README.md

 }
 ```

-Open Spartacus, select an item in Spartacus, and confirm you the custom component in the Spartacus storefront..
+Open Spartacus, select an item in Spartacus, and confirm you see the custom component in the Spartacus storefront..

 ```clickpath:SpartacusCustomVoucher
 https://localhost:4200 -> Photosmart E317 Digital Camera -> custom-product-summary works!